April 6, 2026

 Start by identifying the three to five data signals that, if they changed significantly, would have the most immediate impact on revenue.
 For most companies at this stage: pipeline velocity, win rate, CAC by primary channel, and NRR.
 For each signal, define the threshold, the owner, the response, and the timeline.
 Write these down and share them with the team.

 A data system without a review cadence is a library without readers.
 The cadence is what converts the system's output into decisions.
+How to build a revenue review cadence that actually changes things covers the full meeting architecture that makes your data system produce decisions rather than reports.

 Match review frequency to data velocity: